 Starting in October 2015, businesses were required by the credit card companies to utilize EMV-capable point-of-sale equipment.
 Businesses who do not comply will be responsible for the costs associated with accepting fraudulent transactions.
-Essentially, the liability for fraudulent transactions will switch from the processor to the business.
+Essentially, the liability for fraudulent transactions switched from the processor to the business.
 Credit card companies refer to this as the “liability shift.”
-Businesses who comply with the EMV mandate and utilize EMV-capable terminals will not be subject to the liability shift; liability will remain with the processor.
+Businesses who complied with the EMV mandate and utilize EMV-capable terminals were not be subject to the liability shift; liability remained with the processor.

-Credit card companies requiring EMV acceptance in October 2015 include Visa, MasterCard, American Express, and Discover.
-Maestro has already shifted liability to merchants as of April 2013 for Maestro cards in the United States.
+Credit card companies requiring EMV acceptance in October 2015 include Visa, Mastercard, American Express, and Discover.
+Maestro had already shifted liability to merchants as of April 2013 for Maestro cards in the United States.

 Becoming EMV Compliant

 Businesses that have not yet complied with the October 2015 EMV shift by upgrading current payment terminals and point-of-sale equipment to an EMV-capable model can still do so.
 Processing companies offer a range of EMV-capable terminals.
 You’ll need to work with your processor to ensure that you have an EMV-capable terminal in order to reduce your liability for fraudulent transactions.

 Due to the expense of card issuance, EMV chip cards were rolled out to consumers in stages.
 However, at this point, most banks have issued them and they’re widely used by consumers.

 EMV-capable point-of-sale terminals currently available still provide the option to accept traditional magnetic stripe credit cards, allowing you to process both card types.

 If you currently lease non-EMV point-of-sale terminals from a credit card processor, you should contact the company to discuss upgrading to an EMV-capable device, or review your lease to see when it ends so you can purchase new equipment.